 In contrast, the Course-based healer must realize that the opposite is true: The patient is actually afraid of healing.
 Our last point said that the healer’s job is to help the patient realize that sickness has no purpose.
 To state this differently: The healer’s job is to help the patient realize he has nothing to fear from healing.

-“Before miracle workers are ready to undertake their function in this world, it is essential that they fully understand the fear of release.”
-(T-2.V.1:1) Why is this understanding so crucial?
+“Before it is safe to let miracle workers loose in this world, it is essential that they understand fully the fear of release” (T-2.VII.11:1).
+Why is this understanding so crucial?
 Because without it, the miracle worker may produce a healing where healing may seem wanted but is really feared.
 And this can have extremely negative effects.
-It can send the patient into a panic, (T-2.IV.4:9) can cause “intense depression” (M-6.1:7) and even provoke suicide.
-(M-6.1:7-8) Ironically, the healing can make the patient far more fearful than his disease did.
-(T-9.II.2:5) The net effect, therefore, is that it will simply reinforce the patient’s belief that healing is fearful.
-(T-2.V.1:2) In such a case, “Healing must wait, for his protection.”
-(M-6.1:9) For this reason, the miracle worker must be extremely sensitive to what the patient is really asking for.
+It can send the patient into a panic (T-2.VII.9:3), can cause “intense depression” (M-6.1:7), and even provoke suicide (M-6.1:7-8).
+Ironically, the healing can make the patient far more fearful than his disease did (T-9.II.2:5).
+The net effect, therefore, is that it will simply reinforce the patient’s belief that healing is fearful (T-2.VII.11:2).
+In such a case, “Healing must wait, for his protection” (M-6.1:9).
+For this reason, the miracle worker must be extremely sensitive to what the patient is really asking for.

 Our hearts go out to the people who seek our help.
 We see them suffering and want to comfort them.
 It seems only natural to comfort them by telling them that they did not cause this terrible predicament they are in.
 And so we reassure them that they are the innocent victims of cruel parents, vicious germs, bad luck, abusive spouses, or insensitive bosses.

-The Course also calls this approach “the ego’s interpretation of empathy.”
-(T-16.I.1:2) It says that this false empathy strengthens the patient’s belief that she is a weak victim of real suffering.
-(T-16.I.2:4-6) It also subtly joins in blaming the supposed cause of this suffering.
-(T-16.I.7:1-2) And it does all this in order to join with the patient in a private bond—in order to establish a special relationship.
-(T-16.I.1:2)
+The Course also calls this approach “the ego’s interpretation of empathy” (T-16.I.1:2).
+It says that this false empathy strengthens the patient’s belief that she is a weak victim of real suffering (T-16.I.2:3-5).
+It also subtly joins in blaming the supposed cause of this suffering (T-16.I.9:1-2).
+And it does all this in order to join with the patient in a private bond—in order to establish a special relationship (T-16.I.1:2).

-…if you will merely sit quietly by and let the Holy Spirit relate through you, you will empathize with strength, and you will gain in strength and not in weakness.
-(T-16.I.2:7)
+If you will merely sit quietly by and let the Holy Spirit relate through you, you will empathize with strength, and both of you will gain in strength and not in weakness.
+(T‑16.I.3:2)

 You are going to someone who is physically ill, who has called you because she is physically ill, and who has asked you to heal her.
 Given all this, it is obvious that your purpose is to heal her body.

-What is wrong with the second form of magic, using the mind to manipulate the physical?
+What is wrong with spiritual healing used in a magical way?
 Well, if we are saying that it is just like physical medicine, then it is all right to seek healing through this method.
 Yet, like medicine, it is not the Course’s preferred method.
 Why?
 Because all magic supports the idea that the body is cause and the mind, effect.
 It says that the body can make the mind suffer or make the mind happy.
 And this is the lesson we teach ourselves when we heal the body with a pill, with surgery, with proper diet, with white magic, with positive thinking, or with spiritual healing.

 Yet in these latter cases where the mind directly manipulates the body’s condition, doesn’t that reestablish the mind as cause?
 No, not really, not if the mind’s goal is to change the body.
 For the mind’s pain or joy is still seen to be at the mercy of the body’s moods.
 Thus, the body is still king here.
 The mind is merely playing the role of the loyal subject trying to change the mood of its sovereign lord.
 As long as the mind is made happy or made miserable by the body, so long is the body cause and the mind, effect.